vonhraban/docs-1/pages/go-internals.md

 keywords: go-micro
 tags: [go-micro]
 sidebar: home_sidebar
-permalink: /go-micro-internals.html
+permalink: /go--internals.html
-summary: A description of the go-micro internals
+summary: A description of the go-micro internal features
 ---

-Go Micro is a pluggable RPC framework.
-It's used for distributed systems development.
+Go Micro is a framework for microservices development.
+It provides pluggable abstractions via the use of Go interfaces.

 <p align="center">
   <img src="images/go-micro.svg" />